Trampoline parks produce more serious injuries than home trampolines. This finding was published in the Journal of the American Academy of Pediatrics.

 With the right people in place, you can keep your park safe.
 When employees are dependable and honest, you can have a large employee presence in the park.
 That leads to customers following rules more often, which in turn results in a smoothly operating park.

 Once you have great people in place, the next step to avoiding legal liability and trampoline park lawsuits is to make sure that you’re properly training employees.
-When you hire Trampoline Park Depot to manufacture, design and install your park, we make certain that your employees are properly trained in every aspect of running the park successfully and safely.
+When you hire a reputable Trampoline Park builder to manufacture, design and install your park, they’ll make certain that your employees are properly trained in every aspect of running the park successfully and safely.

 Your employees are kind of like the lifeguards in the pool that is your trampoline park.
 You can avoid a lot of injuries in the first place by teaching employees what to do each day on the job.

 Employees should be taught how to properly set up and take down equipment.
 If employees are taught how to properly care for equipment, this can prevent a lot of injuries before they start.
 It also prevents the types of injuries that are preventable when employees exercise due diligence.

 You also need to take the time to teach your employees the rules of the park.
 This is where the lifeguard concept comes in.
 Your employees can prevent a lot of injuries simply by enforcing the rules in the park.
 If they see a group of people jumping on the same trampoline at the same time, they can tell the group to stop before someone gets hurt.
 If they see someone attempting a skill they’re unable to do safely, they can tell the person to stop before it goes any further.
 Stopping bad behavior in its tracks can prevent a lot of problems, injuries and lawsuits.